Summer Sale Special 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: ex2p65

 Question # 8

-Which is the most important indicator for a coach to consider when deciding whether to refer a client to therapy?
+Which is the best time for a coach to help a client develop an action plan'

 A.